 Global Eclipse Gathering - Big Summit Prairie, Oregon 2017

-Jameson designed this floating sanctuary for the 70,000 participants of Oregon Eclipse and served as the creative director on the project team.
+Jameson designed this floating sanctuary for the 70,000 participants of Oregon Eclipse in collaboration with a team of other builders and artists.
 The Genius Sound Temple featured a tea lounge, vibrating bass floors, interactive floating instruments, and a variety of small performances and ceremonies- including a wedding the morning of the solar eclipse.

 North Hollywood Block Party 2018

 The Infinitree was commissioned for an open streets event in Los Angeles as a kid-friendly immersive art installation to serve as a public landmark and gathering space.
-It featured vibrating bass chambers and interactive tongue drum bells for participants to sit inside of, with decor consisted of mosaics from upcycled CD shards and geometric painting throughout the space.
+It featured vibrating bass chambers and interactive tongue drum bells for participants to sit inside of, with decor consisted of mosaics from upcycled CD shards and geometric painting throughout the piece.

 2015 - Present